-Side note: I was part of the public school system at one time when they changed milks to be more cost effective.
+I was working with public schools at one time when the milk was changed to be more cost effective.
 It tasted like water with a teaspoon of milk mixed in.
-I have never seen so much milk go into the trash can…and I didn’t blame the students!
+The result that year was trash cans full of milk.
+What a waste!

 There is much room for improvement with public school nutrition guidelines and food choices.

 Each of these pros and cons should be considered in a decision that’s made according to the ideal learning environment for the individual child and the family.

 In addition, other great resources are speaking with people in the community as well as touring both private and public schools.